-Based on an evaluation of current and future needs, it is expected that mew site containing all Public Works maintenance facilities would require 4.6 acres.
+Based on an evaluation of current and future needs, it is expected that a new site containing all Public Works maintenance facilities would require 4.6 acres.
 Ideally, this site would be located outside the tsunami inundation zone, within or close to the Central Business District, and compatible with adjacent land uses.
-The facility will be sized to provide for current and future administrative and customer support personnel; road, drainage, building, water, sewer, motor pool maintenance activities; and equipment/materials storage To be updated after Public Works Campus Task Force report to Council.
+The facility will be sized to provide for current and future administrative and customer support personnel; road, drainage, building, water, sewer, motor pool maintenance activities; and equipment/materials storage

-The existing Public Works site could be converted into public summer use open space (adjacent to the animal shelter, Beluga Slough, and conservation [and] and provide space for environmentally sensitive snow storage in the winter.
+The existing Public Works site could be converted into public summer use open space (adjacent to the animal shelter, Beluga Slough, and conservation land) and provide space for environmentally sensitive snow storage in the winter.